signalapp/Signal-Desktop/README.md

 ## Found a Bug?

 Please search for any [existing issues](https://github.com/signalapp/Signal-Desktop/issues) that describe your bug in order to avoid duplicate submissions.
+Make sure to include debug logs with your reports.
+You can create those via View > Debug Log in the app.
+Submit and share the resulting link.

 ## Have a feature request, question, comment?